vishvAsa/sanskrit/vyAkaraNam/whitney/07_Chapter_III_EUPHONIC_COMBINATION.md

 extreme rarity (the Veda does not present an example of any of them).
-In the Veda, the insertion is not always made, and the different texts have with regard to its different usages, which are fully explained in the Prātiçākhyas; in general, it is less frequent in the older texts.
-When the ç does not appear between n and c, the n is of course assimilated, becoming ñ (203).
+In the Veda, the insertion is not always made, and the different texts have with regard to its different usages, which are fully explained in the Prātiśākhyas; in general, it is less frequent in the older texts.
+When the ś does not appear between n and c, the n is of course assimilated, becoming ñ (203).

 209\.
 The same retention of original final s after a nasal, and